Healthy Aging

 • Expanding awareness of and embedding vision rehabilitation, accessibility resources, and other disability access issues into the fabric of Age-Friendly planning

-The aspirational long-term goal of this project envisions that Massachusetts will embrace equitable information access and inclusion of older adults with blindness/low vision into all programs and services.
+The aspirational long-term goal of this project envisions that Massachusetts will embrace equitable information access and inclusion of older adults with blindness or low vision into all programs and services.

 MABVI’s age-friendly work was guided, in part, by the outcomes of MABVI’s 2016 Solutions in Sight Summit.
 We brought together over 200 leaders, innovators, and bold thinkers to tackle these issues and propose forward-thinking solutions as we face the reality of an aging baby boomer population and an increase in age-related vision loss.
 Read more about the summit and our findings here.